How To Look At A House

 Monday, August 6, 2018

-There are three likely reasons.
+If your air conditioner won’t stop running, there are three likely reasons.
 The first two are simple and the last one is more complicated and expensive.
 Hopefully, your problem is #1 or #2:

 1) Check the fan setting on your thermostat.
 There are two settings, “AUTO” and “ON.”
 The ON setting keeps the blower running continuously, even when the system is not cooling.
 It will cause an early demise of your system if used all the time, and is not recommended.
 If your thermostat has been inadvertently set to ON, put it back to AUTO—which only activates the blower when the system is heating or cooling—and your problem should be solved.